 Sell your skills online:

 If you have a skill then you can guarantee that someone, somewhere will want to pay you money for you to help them out.
-It may be graphic design, article writing, web design, office skills, photography, business advice, crafts, gifts, etc. The key is making the connection with the person who wants your skills or needs your expertise.
+It may be graphic design, article writing, web design, office skills, photography, business advice, crafts, gifts, etc. The key is making a connection with the person who wants your skills or needs your expertise.
 This is where websites such as 99Designs, Etsy and PeoplePerHour can help out.

 Sell your products online: